IJBaig/InjectByte-OS/README.md

 Special thanks to my mentor and instructor, **Daniel McCarthy** , whose guidance and course materials were invaluable in developing this kernel project.
 ## License

-This project is licensed under the LICENSE file
+This project is licensed under the GNU GENERAL PUBLIC LICENSE